Setting up a Multisectoral Advisory Committee

 This TOR should include:

 - The objectives of the MAC in relation to the NIPN operational cycle

 - The roles and responsibilities of the MAC Chair, the MAC Secretary and the other members

-- The mechanisms of accountability of individual members as well as the MAC as a whole
+- The mechanisms of accountability of individual members and of the MAC as a whole

 - The agreed way of working

 - The description of relationships with higher coordination structures